The Ultimate Guide to ASTM Standards for Geotechnical & Materials Testing

 In short, ASTM D420 ensures that geotechnical engineers gather the right data to minimize risks.
 Poor site characterization can result in foundation failures, slope instability, or unexpected dewatering challenges—all of which can lead to costly project delays or even catastrophic safety issues.

-ASTM D420 often leads to laboratory testing governed by other ASTM standards.
-Keeping track of samples, test results, and chain-of-custody documentation is labor-intensive without a centralized digital system.
-Misplaced or inconsistent lab data can derail compliance audits and undermine engineering decisions.
+ASTM D420 site characterization programs frequently lead to laboratory testing governed by other ASTM standards.
+Without a centralized laboratory information management system, tracking samples, test results, and chain-of-custody records becomes time-consuming and error-prone.
+Inconsistent or misplaced lab data can complicate compliance reviews and undermine engineering confidence in the results.

 |